Suicide bomber attacks Nigerian church in Jos

 | JOS, Nigeria

-Islamist sect Boko Haram claimed responsibility for the bombing, the latest in a series of attacks on churches which have fuelled fears the group is seeking to ignite sectarian strife.

-Two of the bodies were visible at the scene.
-Emergency services confirmed the three deaths, which included the bomber who rammed his Volkswagen into the church.
+A Reuters reporter at the scene of the blast saw two of the bodies, which police said included the suicide bomber, who had rammed his Volkswagen into the church before detonating the explosives.

-Shortly afterwards, angry Christian youths set up a road block at which they dragged two Muslim men off their motorbikes and beat them to death in revenge, police said.
+Security forces cordoned off the area, while Christian youths set up a roadblock where they dragged the two Muslim men off their motorbikes and beat them to death, police said.

-The bodies of those two men lay by the road in Jos, a city in Nigeria's rocky "Middle Belt" where its largely Christian south and mostly Muslim north meet.
+The Reuters reporter saw the bodies of the two men on the roadside in Jos, a city flanked by volcanic boulders in Nigeria's rocky "Middle Belt," where its largely Christian south and mostly Muslim north meet.

-A man saying he was Abu Qaqa, the spokesman for Islamist militant group Boko Haram, whom Nigerian security forces said they captured but the sect says is still at large, telephoned reporters in the northeastern Nigerian city of Maiduguri to claim responsibility for the bombing.

-He said it was revenge for attacks on Muslims by Christians in Jos and surrounding Plateau state in the past.

 Ethnic and religious tensions run high in the city and other parts of the surrounding region, which has seen hundreds killed in bouts of intercommunal violence in the past decade.